 A: Yes, we offer Toast, home made Muesli, fresh Fruit, Coffee or Tea.
 Breakfast is informal and guests are encouraged to help themselves to what is on offer.

 Q: Do you have any pets in the house?

 A: We have a border collie and several cats, for this reason guests with allergies may want to consider alternate accommodation.

 Q: Do you have bikes?

-A: We currently have six bikes which are shared between rooms, we do not take reservations on the bikes although it is rare for all of them to be in use at once.
+A: We currently have eight bikes which are shared between rooms, we do not take reservations on the bikes although it is rare for all of them to be in use at once.
 U-Locks are provided with the bikes.

 Q: Can we get fresh sheets and Towels during our stay?

 A: Fresh sheets and Towels are provided with the room, but more are available on request.

 Q: Do you offer early Check-in or Late Check-out?